Oneflow-Inc/libai/docs/source/tutorials/basics/Train_and_Eval_Command_Line.md

 ### Resume Training

-If you want to resume training, set `--resume` in the command line, and set `train.output_dir` in your `config.py` or in the command line
+To resume training, set `--resume` in the command line, and set `train.output_dir` in your `config.py` or in the command line

-For example, if your training is interrupted unexpectly, and your lastest model path is `output/demo/model_0000019/`, then you should set `train.output_dir=output/demo` to resume trainig.
+For example, if your training is interrupted unexpectly, and your lastest model path is `output/demo/model_0000019/`, then set `train.output_dir=output/demo` to resume trainig:

 ```shell
 bash tools/train.sh \